The Best Carry-On Luggage 2019

 What to Look For in Carry On Luggage

-The full specs for carry-on bags for reference are: 9 in x 14 in x 22 in (22 cm x 35 cm x 56 cm) including the wheels and handle.
+For US airlines, the full specs for carry-on bags are: 9 in x 14 in x 22 in (22 cm x 35 cm x 56 cm) including the wheels and handle.

 Wheels | Four wheels is the new standard.
 Ditch any two-wheeled carry on piece as you’ll be struggling the entire trip with lugging, pulling and tugging.
 Four wheels provides the flexibility of pushing the luggage upright while still being able to pull it behind.